taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 5

 Serena: **"They said the humans were *naked*.
 If an entire amphibious warship, full of pirate-minded soldiers, wasn't on its way to exploit the shit out of these people, I would say it's a hilarious joke. *Naked*, in the Red Zone??
-Most of our best textiles can't keep you alive in the Red Zone for much longer than a day, the heat and the poison in the air...it's *crazy*..."**
+Most of our best textiles can't keep you alive in the Red Zone for much longer than a day, there's so much heat and poison in the air...it's *crazy*..."**

 Serena: **"But if it's true...imagine what powerful allies they could be...!"**